google/node-sec-roadmap/chapter-1/threat-BOF.md

 Buffer overflow vectors in Node.js are:

-*  The Node.js runtime + dependencies like the JS runtime, OpenSSL
+*  The Node.js runtime and dependencies like the JS runtime and OpenSSL
 *  [C++ addons][] third-party modules that use N-API (the native API).
 *  Child processes.
 For example, code may route a request body to an [image processing library][imagetragick] that was not written with untrusted inputs in mind.

-Buffer overflows are common, but we class them as low frequency for Node.js since the runtime is highly reviewed codebase compared to the average C++ backend; C++ addons are a small subset of third-party modules; and there's no reason to believe that child processes spawned by Node.js applications are especially risky.
+Buffer overflows are common, but we class them as low frequency for Node.js in particular.
+The runtime is highly reviewed compared to the average C++ backend; C++ addons are a small subset of third-party modules; and there's no reason to believe that child processes spawned by Node.js applications are especially risky.